 Alabama

 Classification: Nongame Vertebrate Protected by Regulation.
+Classified as S2S3 and of High Conservation Concern.

 Legal Status: No hunting or trapping season.

-Monitoring: The Alabama Department of Conservation and Natural Resources continues limited camera surveillance each winter to discover new populations across the state.
+Monitoring: The Alabama Department of Conservation and Natural Resources (ADCNR) continues limited camera surveillance each winter to discover new populations across the state.

-Date of last sighting: 2020.
+Date of last sighting: 2024, captured during ADCNR camera trap survey.

 Classification: Nongame Vertebrate Protected by Regulation.
+Classified as S2S3 and of High Conservation Concern.

 Legal Status: No hunting or trapping season.

-Monitoring: The Alabama Department of Conservation and Natural Resources continues limited camera surveillance each winter to discover new populations across the state.
+Monitoring: The Alabama Department of Conservation and Natural Resources (ADCNR) continues limited camera surveillance each winter to discover new populations across the state.

-Date of last sighting: 2020.
+Date of last sighting: 2024, captured during ADCNR camera trap survey.

 Arkansas

-Legal Status: No hunting season.
-Trapping season with no bag limits.
+Legal Status: Trapping Season.
+No hunting season

-Date of last sighting: February 2020.
+Date of last sighting: March 11, 2024

-Legal Status: No hunting season.
-Trapping season with no bag limits.
+Legal Status: Trapping Season.
+No hunting season

-Date of last sighting: February 2020.
+Date of last sighting: March 11, 2024

 Colorado